-Being an RMT is pretty great but let’s be honest here unless you branch out your income is tied to how many clients you can see per week.
+Being a massage therapist is pretty great, but let’s be honest here: unless you branch out, your income is tied to how many clients you can see per week.
 And unlike many other healthcare professionals, you can only see one client at a time.
-Unless, of course, you’ve mastered the massage two clients at once technique, in which case, you should share your secrets with everyone else!
+Unless, of course, you’ve mastered the massage two clients at once technique.
+If that’s the case, you should share your secrets with everyone else!

 All kidding aside, what this means is you’re limited not only by the number of hours in a day but also by how many treatments you reasonably can do without your body falling to pieces.
-For the vast majority of RMTs, doing 40 treatments per week isn’t going to fly.
+For the vast majority of massage therapists, doing 40 treatments per week isn’t gonna fly.
 You just can’t do it physically, no matter how fit you are and how much self-care you do.

 So in order to increase your income without your body staging a protest, you need to think about other things you can do and charge money for it.
 So that’s what I’m here to do today, give you some concrete ideas and some things to think about that will help you develop your own ideas on how you can increase your income, based on your own skillset, interests and passions.

 Obviously, some of the ideas I’m going to say here aren’t going to be new to most of you.
-They’re things that many RMTs have done to add to their income.
+They’re things that many massage therapists have done to add to their income.
 I’m saying them here because they’re useful and totally valid.

 But some of the ideas take a bit more creativity and thinking outside the box.
 They might be a good fit for you if you are the creative or entrepreneurial type and have a varied skillset (or are willing to learn new things).